magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 You can repeat the last substitute command with either the normal command `&` or by running `:s`.
 If you have just run `:s/good/awesome/`, running either `&` or `:s` will repeat it.

-Also, earlier in this chapter I mentioned that you can use `//` to repeat the previous search pattern.
-This trick works with the substitution command.
 If `/good` was done recently and you leave the first substitute pattern argument blank, like in `:s//awesome/`, it works the same as running `:s/good/awesome/`.

 ### Substitution Range

 Here are some range variations you can pass:

-- `:,3s/let/const/` - if nothing is given before the comma, it represents the current line.
-Substitute from current line to line 3.
+- `:,3s/let/const/` Substitute from current line to line 3.
-- `:1,s/let/const/` - if nothing is given after the comma, it also represents the current line.
-Substitute from line 1 to current line.
+- `:1,s/let/const/` Substitute from line 1 to current line.
-- `:3s/let/const/` - if only one value is given as range (no comma), it does substitution on that line only.
+- `:3s/let/const/` -it does substitution on line 3 only.
 - In Vim, `%` usually means the entire file.
 If you run `:%s/let/const/`, it will do substitution on all lines.

 In addition to numbers, you can also use these symbols as range: